 125 The government, together with the operating organization, should consider the need for establishing a national organization responsible for radioactive waste management, or for extending the organization for radioactive waste management, if this already exists in the State.
 126 The regulatory body should establish the necessary regulatory requirements on radioactive waste management, spent fuel management and decommissioning, as necessary for bid specifications or contract negotiations.
 127 The operating organization should consider the arrangements that are necessary for ensuring the safety of radioactive waste management, the safety of spent fuel management and safety in decommissioning, and for minimizing the generation of radioactive waste.
-14 - E Emerge ency p repar edness and response Basis Requ Requ Requ ireme ireme nts 43 nts 1, 2 nts 18 nd 8 of GSR Part 1 (Rev. 1) [5] and 44 of GSR Part 3 [8] 2, 4, 5 and 20-23 of GSR Part 7 [10] and 19 of SSR-2/2 (Rev. 1) [18] nd 305 of SSR-6 (Rev. 1) [28] 135 The government should determine the national response organizations with responsibilities for emergency preparedness and response.
+14 - 1 Emerg ency p orepai redness and response Basis Requ ireme nts 7 a nd 8 of GSR Part 1 (Rev. 1) [5] - and 44 of GSR Part 3 [8] - 2, 4, 5 and 20-23 of GSR Part 7 [10] - and 19 of SSR-2/2 (Rev. 1) [18] Parag graphs 304 a nd 305 of SSR-6 (Rev. 1) [28] 135 [ The government should determine the national response organizations with responsibilities for emergency preparedness and response.
 136 The government should specify the general approach for emergency preparedness and response on the basis of the probability and severity of the emergency.
 137 The government should start implementing new arrangements as identified in Phase 1 for strengthening the infrastructure for emergency preparedness and response.
 138 The regulatory body should develop the regulations on emergency preparedness and response, as necessary for the development of infrastructure.
-139 The operating organization should start developing a general emergency preparedness programme for nuclear power plants.
-Specific Safety Requirements for Safety Infrastructure 15 - (- Basis Requ ireme nt 4 of 5 and 11 of GSR Part 1 (Rev. 1) [5] GSR Part 3 [8] 5 of SSR-2/2 (Rev. 1) [18] 149 The operating organization should be formed, if it has not already been formed, and it should be expressly assigned its prime responsibility for safety.
+139 The operating organization should start developing a general 157 emergency preparedness programme for nuclear power plants.
+Impler nentin g the IAEA Specific Safety Requirements for Safety Infrastructure Operat - Basis - - - 6 and 11 of GSR Part 1 (Rev. 1) [5] Dusis - GSR Part 3 [8] Requ ireme nts 1- 5 of SSR-2/2 (Rev. 1) [18] 149 The operating organization should be formed, if it has not already been formed, and it should be expressly assigned its prime responsibility for safety.
 150 The operating organization should appoint managers and key experts, should specify its organizational structure, and should establish its policy for human resources development for discharging its responsibility for safety.
-151 The operating organization should establish an integrated management system in which safety has the overriding priority.
-152 The operating organization should establish a constructive working relationship with the regulatory body and with relevant national and international organizations, consistent with governmental policy.
-153 The operating organization should establish a process for bidding or contract negotiations and should specify the safety requirements to be included, consistent with national regulations.
+151 - The operating organization should establish an integrated 1.51 management system in which safety has the overriding priority.
+152 The operating organization should establish a constructive working relationship with the regulatory body and with relevant national and international organizations, consistent with governmental policy. ļ 153 The operating organization should establish a process for bidding or contract negotiations and should specify the safety requirements to be included, consistent with national regulations. u 1 requirements to be included, consistent with national regulations.